Pattaya Golf Courses | Play Golf in Pattaya

 Located 60 kilometers from Pattaya, the par-72 course at Treasure Hill opened in 1994 and is a bit further out than most of the other area courses.
 However, it is popular with locals and visitors looking for low green fees and an enjoyable day on the links.

 Wangjuntr, a strange sounding and spelled name, is located in the hills of Rayong.
-The Wangjuntr Golf Club features two 'twin golf course' layouts each featuring 18 fairways and 36 greens, the same arrangement as many Japan courses.
+The Wangjuntr Golf Club features three 'twin golf course' layouts each featuring 18 fairways and 36 greens, the same arrangement as many Japan courses.
+Added to this trick, Wangjuntr Golf Park has two of the most challenging and spectacular golf courses in Thailand.